fjaellet/xp_spectral_lines/README.md

 ## Implementing the formalism developed in [Weiler et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023A%26A...671A..52W/abstract)

 Michael Weiler has developed a formalism that allows to infer the properties of spectral lines directly from the XP coefficients (the format the XP spectra are actually stored in).
-This repository aims at implementing his formalism in python.
+This repository aims at implementing his formalism in python (by translating from his original R code).

 CURRENTLY UNDER DEVELOPMENT... please stand by.